 The first key to how to rank your video on Google is keywords.
 Keywords are still an important part of search engine optimization and marketing.

-Even before you create video content, research keywords that match with your video goals and messages.
+Even before you create video content, research keywords that match your video goals and messages.

 Research shows that 55% of Google searches with keywords throw up at least one video.